Efficient description of experimental effects in amplitude analyses: Gaussian processes

 An advantage of the Gaussian process is that it is relatively robust to statistical fluctuations due to low sample sizes, as the uncertainty at each point is estimated directly.
 As such, the aforementioned binning can be considerably finer than in other methods, provided that the assumption of normally distributed uncertainties holds (processes where the likelihood is replaced with a Poisson distribution can also be used, however this is less computationally tractable than in the Gaussian case, as Poisson distributions are not closed under linear combination).

-Here, Gaussian processes are implemented using the GPy package~\cite{gpy}, and the resulting acceptance model as a function of $m'$ and $\theta'$ can be seen in Figure~\ref{fig:gp_eff_fit_2d}.
+Here, Gaussian processes are implemented using the GPy package~\cite{gpy} (and the functionality described in this section and Section~\ref{gp_bkg} can be obtained with the package in Ref.~\cite{gp_package}), and the resulting acceptance model as a function of $m'$ and $\theta'$ can be seen in Figure~\ref{fig:gp_eff_fit_2d}.
 The parameters of this model are the overall scale of the Mat\'{e}rn function, $\sigma_{\rm GP}^2$, the overall scale of the constant mean function $\sigma_{\rm mean}^2$, the characteristic length scale over which points covary for each dimension, $\rho_{m'}$ and $\rho_{\theta'}$, and a term describing the additive Gaussian noise at each point, $\epsilon$.
 This fit was performed using a maximum-likelihood approach, and the resulting parameter values can be found in Table~\ref{tab:effGP}.

-The $\chi^2$ per number of degrees of freedom of this model with respect to the data is evaluated using an independent dataset of simulated $\Ds\to\Km\pip\pim$ decays.
+The $\chi^2$ per number of degrees of freedom of this acceptance model with respect to the data is evaluated using an independent dataset of simulated $\Ds\to\Km\pip\pim$ decays.
 Here, the effective number of degrees of freedom is calculated approximately as the number of bins in the $\chi^2$ test ($50 \times 50$), minus the number of model parameters ($5$), and a value of $\chi^2/{\text{nDoF}} = 2471/2495 = 0.99$ is obtained.
-This indicates that the model reproduces the underlying distribution very well, where the smallness of the $\chi^2$ value is mostly due to the fact that this reproduction can be achieved with a small number of parameters.
+This indicates that the model reproduces the underlying distribution very well, where the smallness of the $\chi^2$ value compared to the values reported in Section~\ref{sec:acc-comp} is mostly due to the fact that this reproduction can be achieved with a small number of parameters.

 As the only parameters that scale with dimensionality are the characteristic length scale of the Mat\'{e}rn function, the increase in the number of parameters is linear in the dimensionality.
 Furthermore, the time complexity of Gaussian processes is also linear in the dimensionality, making these very efficient in high dimensions compared to other parameterisations.
 Unfortunately however, the complexity is cubic in the input data size, due to the dependence on a matrix inversion, and therefore these do not scale well with large data sizes.
 Nevertheless, methods exist to mitigate this, such as the use of binned data in the strategies described here, or by selection of a small number of ``pseudo'' inputs~\cite{snelson2006sparse}.